 Contested vs uncontested divorce proceedings

-JIN POH LIAW of Tan Lee & Choo is a lawyer and mediator with over 30 years’ experience in litigation and family law.
+JIN POH LIAW of Tan Lee & Choo is a divorce lawyer and mediator with over 30 years’ experience in litigation and family law.
 He explains that the person initiating the divorce (plaintiff) details how the marriage broke down in the Statement of Particulars (SOP).
 The spouse is the defendant.

 A contested divorce is expensive and tedious.
 “It’s also emotionally draining as all unhappy marital issues will be rehashed, with unforgiving and harsh cross-examination of all witnesses,” says Jin Poh.